 |Country:||United States of America (USA)|

-Origin of the Cascade Hop
+Origin and Geneology of the Cascade Hop

-Today there are also New Zealand, Argentinian, and Australian varieties of Cascade.
+Despite being known as an American variety, today there are also New Zealand, Argentinian, and Australian varieties of Cascade.
 It was originally created from a cross between Fuggle and the Russian hop Serebrianka in 1967.
 Cascade was initially only known by its number designation of USDA 56013.

-Flavor & Aroma Profile of Cascade
+Flavor & Aroma Profile of Cascade Hops

 Defined by its citrus, and often more specifically grapefruit flavor, this hop accounts for around 10% of the US's harvest of hops.
 Cascade also has a medium-intense floral and spice citrus qualities.
 When used as a bittering hop, it imparts moderate bitterness.
 It is most famous for being the finishing hop in Sierra Nevada's Pale Ale, widely considered the beer that launched the IPA and bitter beer craze.